GuillaumeBAECHLER/CaptureTheEther/README.md

 }
 ```

-Well these sources are not really random.
+Well, these sources are not really random...
 As the answer is set in the constructor, the block variable refers to the block where the contract was created ( which is the block of the transaction you sent to create the contract ).

 > But how do we find the `now` variable ? :thinking: